Many Americans signing up for new health care policies are receiving an unwelcome surprise: higher deductibles.

 That strategy is only partially effective.
 Many consumers respond to higher deductibles by cutting back on health care, including both useful and potentially wasteful treatments.

-That’s the finding of a published late last year by the National Bureau of Economic Research.
+That’s the finding of a report published late last year by the National Bureau of Economic Research.

 The researchers looked at the medical spending patterns of several hundred thousand employees and their families over a five-year period, during which their insurance was switched to high-deductible plans.